Mark Hamill Discusses ‘Knightfall,’ Beard Dramas, And Potential ‘Star Wars’ Appearance

-With Season 2 of History Channel’s Knightfall rapidly approaching, new cast member, Mark Hamill opens up about his role of Talus, a Templar Knight introduced in the upcoming season.
+With Season 2 of History Channel’s Knightfall rapidly approaching, new cast member Mark Hamill opens up about his role of Talus, a Templar Knight introduced in the upcoming season.

 This comes as no surprise as Landry was revealed in Season 1 of Knightfall to be a Templar who was flouting the rules of the order and sleeping with Queen Joan (Olivia Ross).
 Talus is believed to be firmly entrenched in the ways of the Templar Knights and not likely to look fondly on those who break the rules.